jromang/picochess/docs/installation.rst

 Please keep in mind that your picochess.ini file must suit the version of picochess.
 Old picochess.ini versions might not work with newer versions of picochess (picochess.ini.example is always valid).
-If you update picochess by hand or by providing the "inet" flag please take a look for changed settings and update picochess.ini accordingly.
+If you update picochess by hand or by providing the "enable-update" flag please take a look for changed settings and update picochess.ini accordingly.